ZPascal/check-changed-files-action/README.md

 - Checks for changed files in a Git repository and validates them against a list of allowed files and folders
 - Define a custom location of the Git repository
 - Supports checking all files and folders in the directory
+- The functionality is implemented in Python using the `pygit2` library and fully tested by unit tests

 ---